 Local Escapes

-These gems make for the best kind of cheap weekend away with a tonne of views, hikes, swimming holes, fishing spots and wildlife all at your fingertips.
-Before you embark, remember to check fire bans and park closures via the NSW National Parks and Wildlife Services (here).
+These gems make for the best kind of weekend away, with stunning views, hikes, swimming holes, fishing spots and wildlife, all at your fingertips (and free of charge).
+Before you embark, remember to check fire bans and park closures via the NSW National Parks and Wildlife Services.

-Here are all of the best free camping spots in NSW.
+Here are Urban List's picks for the best free camping spots in NSW.

 Ingar Campground